Advantages of Biodiesel Fuel Blends for Home Heating

 The fuel blends, however, are pourable even in climates with cold winters.
 In Northeastern citites like Boston and Baltimore, HVAC contractors most often service oil heaters in older homes.
 Even in older systems in cold climates, high quality biodiesel fuel blends will function properly.

 Since it is cool, here is a little addendum about the research that Dr. Parnas is doing.
 Most biodiesel fuels are made from agricultural or food materials, like soybeans.
 Dr. Parnas is researching sustainable alternatives to feedstocks: "We're using brown grease from wastewater treatment plants right now.
 This stuff is really disgusting.
 It is one step up from sewage.

-"Brown grease, when it goes into wastewater treatment plants, it can really interfere with the operation of the wastewater treatment plant.
+"Brown grease, when it goes into wastewater treatment plants, can really interfere with the operation of the wastewater treatment plant.
 So if you’re in Connecticut, the wastewater treatment plants remove the brown grease and typically send it to incinerators.
-Incinerators, what they're basically doing are converting a water pollution problem to an air pollution problem."
+What they're basically doing are converting a water pollution problem to an air pollution problem.

-"We take the brown grease and we can convert about half of it directly to biodiesel that can be used, whether it is home heating oil or diesel transportation fuel or whatever, and then the byproducts from our activity can actually go back into the wastewater treatment plant and actually benefit the operation of the wastewater treatment plant."
+"We take the brown grease and convert about half of it directly to biodiesel that can be used, whether as home heating oil or diesel transportation fuel or whatever, and then the byproducts from our activity can actually go back into the wastewater treatment plant and actually benefit the operation of the wastewater treatment plant."

 Chaya Kurtz writes for Networx.com.